Email support@paystubsnow.com

 3. Not Factoring in Taxes and Other Deductions

 Another mistake small business owners often make is not factoring in taxes and other deductions when calculating payroll.
-This can lead to employees being underpaid, or worse, having too little withheld from their paychecks, resulting in a hefty tax bill at the end of the year.
+This can lead to employees being underpaid, potentially resulting in financial difficulties.
+Alternatively, if too little is withheld from their paychecks, employees may face a significant tax bill.

 To avoid this, make sure you know how to calculate payroll taxes and other deductions.